nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit <INDEX> n/<RESTAURANT NAME> ra/<RATING> p/<PRICE> re/<REVIEW> a/<ADDRESS> c/<CATEGORIES> s/<SCHOOLS>`

 Note:
+- Rating should be an integer between 0 and 5.
-- Price can be a value or range e.g. `5` or `5-9`
+- Price can be a value or range e.g. `5` or `5-9`.
+- Address will not be checked if it is a valid location.
-- Categories and schools tags are stated in `add` command
+- Categories and schools tags are stated in `add` command.

 Parameters: